Six lessons on the history and economics of taxation

 Taxation takes many forms

 The most obvious ones are direct taxes on income, sales, products, services, and property.
 But we are taxed in other, less obvious ways too.
 Through its regulations (both good and bad ones), government forces up the cost of doing business.
 Who pays that?
 Sometimes consumers do.
 Other times, shareholders pick up the tab.
-Workers pay the price too, through smaller wage increases or even by losing their jobs (which in effect is a 100 percent tax).
+Workers pay the price too, through smaller wage increases or even by losing their jobs (which in effect is a one hundred percent tax).

 Taxation affects behaviour